The Bankrate promise

 Scholarships for Black women are available through a variety of national and local organizations.
-A scholarship search engine is the best place to find all of the scholarships you may qualify for, but these scholarships are a good place to begin.
+A scholarship search engine is the best place to find all of the scholarships you may qualify for, but these scholarships are a good starting point.

 Offered by the American Planning Association, the Judith McManus Price Scholarship is available to women and students in minority groups who display financial need and hope to pursue careers in planning.
 Students must be enrolled in an approved Planning Accreditation Board-approved program to qualify.
 Applicants must submit a two-page personal statement describing their interest in planning and how their education relates to their career goals.